Sign up for the KDAB Newsletter

 Frames skipped counter in application

-How long does it take for an item that you’ve just loaded to become visible?
+How long does it take for an Item that you’ve just loaded to become visible?
 Answering this question allows for a way to detect what some users would perceive as "frame drops".
 I write that in quotes because Qt Quick only draws frames when needed, meaning it doesn't drop frames; but it can show them later than one would expect.
 That is what we would like to identify: When components are drawn late, and by how many milliseconds or frames are they late?

 I've come up with a simple solution - code below the article - on how to measure this.
-Items being measured must inherit a class based of QQuickItem that has a connection on &QQuickItem::visibleChanged.
+Items being measured must inherit a class based of QQuickItem that has a connection on QQuickItem::visibleChanged.
 Its visible property should be false by default.
-When visible becomes true, a slot will start measuring elapsed time and create a direct connection to &QQuickWindow::afterFrameEnd.
+When visible becomes true, a slot will start measuring elapsed time and create a direct connection to QQuickWindow::afterFrameEnd.
 Once the scene graph has submitted a frame, the slot will take the measurement and disconnect the connection that triggered it to prevent further frames from triggering this event.

 We need a way of knowing when the frame that draws our component is the one that got swapped into view.
 Enter QQuickItem::ensurePolished.
 Calling this function ensures that QQuickItem::updatePolish will be called when the scene graph is ready to render our item.
-We override QQuickItem::updatePolish and use it set a flag that’ll tell us that the next frame to come be displayed will correspond to the component we’re measuring.
+We override QQuickItem::updatePolish and use it to set a flag that’ll tell us that the next frame to come be displayed will correspond to the component we’re measuring.
 Lastly, we read this flag during the next call to QQuickWindow::afterFrameEnd, effectively using it to trigger the elapsed time measurement only when our item is swapped onto the screen.

 There is a variable amount of time between the last user interaction and the moment a frame can be rendered; because of that, a measurement in milliseconds is only accurate to the average time that it takes for one frame to be rendered immediately after the previous frame.
 That turns out to be 1 second divided by the display's refresh rate.
 We can use Qscreen::refreshRate, which gives us this value in hertz.
 For a 60hz display, a frame's time (T) would be 1000 ms / 60 hz ≃ 16 ms. Any time measured that is between zero and T (16 ms) would mean an instant frame swap.
-If we can divide the measured time by T, and apply a floor function to the result, we get the number of frames dropped while making the component visible, which is a more consistent measurement than the number of milliseconds passed.
+If we divide the measured time by T, and apply a floor function to the result, we get the number of frames dropped while making the component visible, which is a more consistent measurement than the number of milliseconds passed.
 For a well optimized program the output would be zero, one, or a positive integer very close to that.
 For more information about the rendering process, you can read scene graph and rendering from Qt's documentation.

 The code for the QQuickItem subclass described in this article is documented below.
 Hope you find it useful.
 Reach out to us if you need help profiling software, would like to receive our training courses, or need help developing tools such as this.